celarex/Mask-Atari/README.md

 # Mask-Atari

-## Trained Examples
+## Learned Examples

-(Left: Observations Right: Modified for human understanding)
+(Left: only masked area is observable Right: area without mask is transparent for easier understanding)

 Breakout